The top 12 metrics for social media managers

 - Facebook Post Likes

 - Twitter Mentions

 - Twitter Retweets

 - Instagram Account Reach

 - LinkedIn Post Engagement Rate

 Why measure social media metrics?

-The impact of social media marketing is sometimes underestimated, but don’t fall into this trap.
+The impact of social media marketing is sometimes underestimated.
 So long as you know how to define your organization's KPIs and are properly monitoring their progress, social media platforms can be the source for endless marketing returns.